 However, the Ledger Nano S is the jack of all trades.
 That’s why it is worthy of receiving the title of the best cryptocurrency hardware wallet.

 Have you yet invested in cryptocurrencies?
-Here are few cryptocurrencies to invest in 2018.
+Here are a few cryptocurrencies to invest in 2021.